btrask/stronglink/INSTALL.md

 RocksDB is not recommended but might be useful for specialized applications since it has a lot of tuning options.
 HyperLevelDB is not recommended since it's generally worse than LevelDB.

-It's not too difficult to add support for any transactional (ACID) key-value store.

 The backend can be chosen at build time by setting the `DB` environment variable (see above).
 This might become a runtime option in the future.

+It's not too difficult to add support for any transactional (ACID) key-value store.
+Embedded, write-optimized stores and distributed stores are the most interesting.

 Client Configuration
 --------------------